Yang-Tao-YT/CV/index.md

 •	Led team of 4 to design a Target date fund and retirement plan<br>
 •	Designed a model to evaluate risk aversion and calculate the weight of asset using utility function and risk aversion; adapted tactical strategy to improve and smooth the performance <br>
 •	Projected a business plan and delivered to the potential customer

+### **Boston University	,Portfolio optimizer with unsupervised machine learning** `2020`
+_team leader_<br>                                                                  –
+•	Led team of 5 students to process a dimension reduction using autoencoder algorithm
+•	Built an algorithm to find the latent feature of S&P 500 index; test different optimizer and loss function to find the best fit; reduced the dimension of the index based on the analysis using the latent feature.
+Picked top and lest 50 communal information stocks to construct portfolio.
+•	Designed a portfolio weight using Deep portfolio theory and modern portfolio theory.

 ----
 ## what i feel good to let others know